Key Stage 2

 Lower Key Stage 2

 The focus of mathematics teaching in lower key stage 2 is to ensure that pupils become increasingly fluent with whole numbers and the four operations, including number facts and place value.
 They should also develop written and mental calculation methods and perform them accurately with increasingly large whole numbers.
-At this stage, children develop their ability to solve a range of problems, including with simple fractions and decimal place value.
+At this stage, children develop their ability to solve a range of problems, including simple fractions and decimal place value.

 By the end of year 4, pupils should have memorised their multiplication tables up to and including the 12 multiplication table.